Entropy-based models to randomize real-world hypergraphs: Introduction

 Networks provide a powerful language to model interacting systems~\cite{Newman2010,Caldarelli2010}.
-Within a network framework, the basic unit of interaction, i.e. the \emph{edge}, involves two nodes and the complexity of the structure as a whole arises from the combination of these units.
+Within such a framework, the basic unit of interaction, i.e. the \emph{edge}, involves two nodes and the complexity of the structure as a whole arises from the combination of these units.
 Despite its many successes, network science disregards certain aspects of interacting systems, notably the possibility that more-than-two constituent units could interact at a time~\cite{Lambiotte2019}.
-Yet, it has been increasingly shown that, for a variety of systems, interactions cannot be always decomposed into a pairwise fashion and that neglecting higher-order ones can lead to an incomplete, if not misleading, representation of them~\cite{Lambiotte2019,Battiston2020,bick2023higher}.
-Examples include chemical reactions involving several compounds, coordination activities within small teams of co-working people, brain activities mediated by groups of neurons.
-Generally speaking, thus, modelling the joint coordination of multiple entities calls for a framework that generalises the traditional, edge-centered one.
-An increasingly popular alternative to support a science of many-body interactions is provided by \emph{hypergraphs} as these versatile, mathematical objects naturally allow nodes to interact in groups~\cite{Battiston2021}.
+Yet, it has been increasingly shown that, for a variety of systems, interactions cannot be always decomposed into a pairwise fashion and that neglecting higher-order ones can lead to an incomplete, if not misleading, representation of them~\cite{Lambiotte2019,Battiston2020,bick2023higher}: examples include chemical reactions involving several compounds, coordination activities within small teams of co-working people and brain activities mediated by groups of neurons.
+Generally speaking, thus, modelling the joint coordination of multiple entities calls for a generalisation of the traditional edge-centred framework.

+While approaches focusing on the so-called \emph{simplicial complexes} have been proposed~\cite{courtney2016generalized,bianconi2022statistical}, an increasingly popular alternative to support a science of many-body interactions is provided by \emph{hypergraphs}, as these mathematical objects allow nodes to interact in groups without posing restrictions such as the `hierarchical' ones characterising the former ones~\cite{Battiston2021} - which, in fact, include all the subsets of a given simplex~\cite{courtney2016generalized}.

+Several contributions to the definition of analytical tools for their study have already appeared~\cite{Chodrow2020,Nakajima2021,Musciotto2021,Barthelemy2022}: while some pertain to the purely mathematical literature and have considered probabilistic hypergraphs with the aim of studying properties such as the existence of cycles, cliques, etc.~\cite{Dudek2017,Adser2019,Barrett2024}, others have adopted approaches rooted into statistical physics.
+Among the latter ones, some have proposed microcanonical approaches~\cite{Chodrow2020,Musciotto2021} while others have focused on canonical ones~\cite{Nakajima2021,wegner2021atomic,Barthelemy2022}.